senderle/gsdecode/README.md

 # gsdecode
 ### A toy implementation of a substitution cipher solver using Gibbs(ish) sampling.

-This is a gibbs sampler over substitution ciphers.
+This is a Gibbs sampler over substitution ciphers.
 Each cipher is represented as a permutation of the available characters, and the sampler walks over the space of character permutations.

+Practically speaking, this is useless, since nobody uses substitution ciphers for serious encryption.
+But it provides an interesting starting point for thinking about how to discern likely words from unlikely words based on known character n-gram distributions.

+### Algorithm details

 The goodness-of-fit for each cipher is calculated using the naive Bayes log probabiliy of the n-grams generated when the cipher is used to decode a given ciphertext.
 For missing n-grams, it steps downward, substituting the probability for the required `n-1`-gram.
 It continues stepping down until `n` is 1.

 Based on the evaluations that result, it picks a pair of characters in the cipher to swap, producing a new permutation.
 Character swaps that appear to produce better results are more likely to be chosen, but all possible swaps are considered and assigned a non-zero probability.

 This doesn't appear to represent a well-formed probability distribution -- not surprisingly! -- so it doesn't behave as nicely as a Gibbs Sampler based on a legitimate probabilistic derivation.
-But I'm not equipped to produce such a derivation, so instead, I use some tricks to improve performance.
+But I'm not equipped to produce such a derivation, so instead, this use some tricks to improve performance.

-1. I hill-climb from time to time, taking the _best_ result every time, instead of chosing a result using fair sampling.
+1. It hill-climbs from time to time, taking the _best_ result every time, instead of chosing a result using fair sampling.
 This speeds up convergence to reasonable results, and can quickly decrypt longer ciphertexts.
-But it is prone to getting stuck in bad local optima.
+But it also tends to get stuck in bad local optima.

-2. To get out of bad local optima, I occasionally take a completely random result.
-This can have positive or negative results, depending on whether the local optimum is a good one or not, but on average, it ensures that most plausible areas of the permutation space are explored.
+2. To get out of bad local optima, this occasionally takes a completely random result.
+That can have positive or negative results, depending on whether the local optimum is a good one or not, but on average, it ensures that most plausible areas of the cipher permutation space are explored.

 This script runs very slowly on standard Python.
 I recommend running it with Pypy instead.